mnajjarian/event-app-backend/README.md

 - #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.
+  You can install nodejs and with apt-get install, just run the following commands.

-      $ sudo apt install nodejs
+      $ sudo apt-get install nodejs

+  After installing node, this project will need yarn too, so just run the following command.

-      $ sudo apt install npm
+      $ sudo apt-get install -g yarn

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).